Nimo

 Important points to keep in mind

-Flame the loop until red-hot and allow to cool before touching cultures; repeat between transfers.
+Flame the loop until red-hot and allow to cool; repeat between transfers.

-Label the underside of plates to prevent mix-ups if lids are removed.
+Label the underside of plates to avoid mix-ups.

-Incubate plates upside down to prevent condensation-induced spreading of colonies.
+Incubate plates upside down to prevent condensation spreading colonies.

-Measure diameter at the widest point; convert to radius for area calculations using πr².
+Measure diameter at the widest point and convert to radius for area calculations using πr².

 Built with v0